spboehm/pulceo-misc/README.md

 ## slr-tables

-This repository contains R source code and R markdown files to generate complex latex tables out of simple csv files.
+This folder contains R source code and R markdown files to generate complex latex tables out of simple csv files.
 It is used for the structured literature review to specify the supported metrics and features of pulceo-api.